Rothammel/Smart-BMS-arduino-Reader/README.md

 # Smart-BMS-arduino-Reader

-Fork with Arduino Uno and Networkshild W5100 + SoftSerial for fhem/smarthome
+Fork with Arduino MEGA and Networkshild W5100 lithiumbatterypcb.com